fabiencro/knmt/README.md

       knmt utils replace_tgt_unk translation.txt input.txt translation.no_unk.txt --dic dictionary.json

+### Placeholders special processing
+One might want to translate a sentence with "placeholders".
+E.g. Translate a sentence like "We bought <K-00> tons of coal".
+In order to force the decoder to output one-to-one translations of such placeholders, one can use the "--force_placeholders" option.
+When using the option "--force_placeholders", tokens in the vocabulary of the form "<K-00>", "<K-01>", ... will be detected as placeholders.
+Then the decoder will try its best to output a translation in which each placeholder in the input has exactly one corresponding placeholder in the output.
+Note however that the model should still have been trained to translate these placeholders correctly.
+The "--force_placeholders" only put additional constraints on the decoder but will not work if the model assign very low probabilities to placeholders.

 ## Using GPUs

 Neural Network training and evaluation can often be much faster on a GPU than on a CPU.
 Both `knmt eval` and `knmt train` accept a `--gpu` argument to specify a GPU device to use. `--gpu` should be followed by a number indicating the specific device to use. eg. `--gpu 0` to use the first GPU device of the system; `--gpu 2` to use the third GPU device (assuming the machine has at least 3 GPUs).